 After gravitating to Asia in 2008 his interest in Asian culture germinated.
 Possessing an eternal wanderlust he travels Southeast Asia on a never ending quest to learn as much about the people in the the Asean region as possible.

 Latest posts by Vanya Vetto (see all)

-- Day tripping Penyengat Island & The Egg White Mosque - February 27, 2016
+- Day tripping Penyengat Island & the egg white mosque (video & gallery) – February 27, 2016